RagedUnicorn/docker-container-test/README.md

 #### Tests Blocked

 Google Container Structure Test is overriding the entrypoint by default to prevent containers that run blocking processes from blocking the tests.
 If for an example a docker image starts a webserver the tests cannot be run because that process is blocking the tests.
 Usually this works out with GCST overriding the entrypoint.
-However if it does not keep this in mind and make sure no process is blocking the running of the tests.
+However, if it does not keep this in mind and make sure no process is blocking the running of the tests.

 ## Dockery